-E. In-Person Solicitation
+F. In-person Solicitation3

-- The employee or agent shall state the name of the company they represent.
+- 1) An employee or agent conducting in-person marketing or solicitation shall state the name of the company they represent.
 If that company is an Approved Vendor, they shall state that the company is an Illinois Shines Approved Vendor.
-If the company is a Designee, they shall identify the name of the Approved Vendor (for example, "I represent ACME Solar; we are a Designee of Illinois Shines Approved Vendor ABC Aggregator.") - 2) An Approved Vendor's employee or agent conducting any in-person marketing or solicitation shall state that they represent an independent seller or third-party owner ("TPO") of PV systems and that they are not employed by, representing, endorsed by, or acting on behalf of, a utility, or a utility program, a consumer group or consumer group program, or a governmental program or government body (unless the Approved Vendor is a governmental body or consumer group, or otherwise compliant with the process outlined in Section 1.C.1).c) above).
+If the company is a Designee, they shall identify the name of the Approved Vendor (for example, "I represent ACME Solar; we are a Designee of Illinois Shines Approved Vendor ABC Aggregator"). - 2) An Approved Vendor's employee or agent conducting any in-person marketing or solicitation shall state that they represent a community solar provider, and shall not state or otherwise

-&lt;sup>1 Note that as of the date of publishing these Marketing Guidelines, emergency in-person marketing restrictions enacted in response to the COVID-19 pandemic remain in effect.
+3 As of the date of publishing these Marketing Guidelines, emergency in-person marketing restrictions enacted in response to the COVID-19 pandemic remain in effect.
+Those emergency restrictions are not preempted by any provisions contained herein.
 As updates on these emergency marketing provisions are being made on an ongoing basis, Approved Vendors should check for clarifications or changes of these prohibitions on the Updates section of the ABP website.